Ahmed-Elgendy25/cmdk-webcomponent/README.md

 ---

 ## Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting PRs.
+This repository is currently not open for contributions.
+Please open an issue to discuss before submitting any pull requests.
 ---

 ## License